gbgabiola/100DaysOfCode/r1-log.md

 Losing motivation as a self-taught developer is normal, but you need to find the things that motivates you or remember the enthusiasm you had before when you started learning that specific subject.

 ## Day 65: September 29, Saturday
-**Today's Progress**: I lost track of my progress because of unmotivation and procastination, but as a developer sometimes that's normal and needs to overcome it.
+**Today's Progress**: I lost track of my progress because of unmotivated and procrastination, but as a developer sometimes that's normal and needs to overcome it.
 I didn't stop learning while fixing my laptop, I still read some articles about best practices as a developer.
 Another start of the month and I'll continue my progress without fail.

 ## Day 66: October 01, Monday